Catalytic channels are the only noise-robust catalytic processes

+\emph{Discussion}--- We show that catalytic channels are the only way to achieve catalytic advantage in the presence of unstructured noise.
+This result decisively establishes catalytic channels as the primary focus for future developments of catalysis, especially in the context of practical, noise-affected implementations.
+We rigorously identify fundamental limitations governing the (im)possibility of such advantages under CRNG operations.
+In particular, our no-go theorem shows that practical catalytic advantage cannot be expected for many CRNG theories.

-Our results leave open the possibility of robust catalytic advantage for non-CRNG free operations.
-For instance, it is unclear whether robust catalysis could implement separable operations via LOCC or stabilizer-preserving operations via stabilizer operations.
-However, any potential advantage within such operationally defined theories cannot exceed the limits imposed by their corresponding CRNGs.
-Moreover, if CRNG operations are no-broadcasting, all its subsets also cannot broadcast, which proves the no-broadcasting for LOCC, stabilizer operations, thermal operations, etc. Our findings thus establish an upper bound for resource broadcasting in any well-defined resource theory.
-Conversely, observing resource broadcasting within non-CRNG free operations would suggest a robust catalytic advantage.
-Beyond performing a non-free operation, resource theories might benefit from dimensional advantages~\cite{Boes2018_randomness} from catalytic channels, as quantum catalysts could outperform classical randomness.
+Our results suggest that the most promising, robust, and practically significant instances of catalysis should emerge in non-CRNG frameworks.
+Finding such catalytic examples in commonly studied frameworks, e.g. LOCC or stabilizer operations, would be highly interesting and ripe for experimental demonstrations.
+Nevertheless, any catalytic advantage within such operationally defined theories is necessarily capped by the limitations of their corresponding CRNGs.
+Moreover, since no-broadcasting in CRNG implies no-broadcasting for its subsets, our findings establish a general upper bound on resource broadcastability in any well-defined resource theory.
+Conversely, observing resource broadcasting within non-CRNG free operations would indicate robust catalytic advantage.
+Another interesting question concerns other types of advantages that catalytic channels can bring.
+Beyond resource advantages such as the ability to implement a non-free operation, catalytic channels might provide dimensional advantages~\cite{Boes2018_randomness}, as quantum catalysts could outperform classical randomness.